pavel-2020/devextreme-documentation/api-reference/10 UI Widgets/dxFileUploader/1 Configuration/onUploadError.md

 The uploaded file.

 ##### field(e.message): String
-The message displayed by the widget on uploading failure.
+The message displayed by the UI component on uploading failure.

 ##### field(e.model): Object
 Model data.
 Available only if Knockout is used.